About Me

 Background

 I grew up in Johns Creek, GA (just north of Atlanta) and have always known that I wanted to study stars!
 I went to Georgia Tech and graduated with a B.S. in Physics with an Astrophysics Concentration.
 I also spent two summers as a NASA intern (first at Goddard and then Marshall) before coming to UF for grad school.
 I'm passionate about outreach, and work with the Scientist in Every Florida School program to do planetarium shows at local public schools and get young students excited about astronomy.
-Outside of astronomy, I enjoy watching movies, baking, rock climbing, and hanging out with my cat!
+Outside of astronomy, I enjoy watching movies, baking, and hanging out with my cat!

 Research